lit-datory/optimus-exercitia/docs/best-practices.md

 ## General rules of thumb
 - Write code that is easy to delete, not to extend.
-- Avoid assigning variables with `let` and try to use higher order functions like `.map` and `.reduce` when operating data structures; this will prevent silent mutations of arrays and objects.
-Javascript's objects and therefore arrays are reference types.
-By creating new objects a lot of subtle bugs will be avoided.
+- Avoid assigning variables with `let` and try to use higher order functions like `.map` and `.reduce`, when operating data structures; this will prevent silent mutations.
+In JavaScript, objects, and therefore arrays, are reference types.
+Creating new objects can help avoid a lot of subtle bugs.
 - Write code that is testable.
 Testable code is often good code.

 ## Naming Conventions